chimkennoogies/customer-segmentation/README.md

-Using Clustering Algorithms like K-Means to segment customers based on their purchasing behaviours.
-Dataset link: https://www.kaggle.com/datasets/datascientistanna/customers-dataset
+Using Clustering Algorithms like K-Means to segment customers based on their purchasing behaviours. \n Dataset link: https://www.kaggle.com/datasets/datascientistanna/customers-dataset